GamesCreed

 The opening scene starts with a question to the player and what becomes the purpose of the narrative, “What is your first memory?”
 This upsets Mimi as she realizes she cannot remember anything from her early childhood, and as her grandmother has just passed away, she decides to revisit her home in Dordogne in the hopes of unlocking her childhood memories.

-Shortly after, as Mimi enters her grandmother’s home, known as Nora, from letters she had found earlier, she goes into a daze as she finds an object that instantly reminds her of that fateful summer where she spent countless hours exploring Dordogne.
+Shortly after, as Mimi enters her grandmother’s home, known as Nora, from letters she had found earlier, she goes into a daze as she finds an object that instantly reminds her of that fateful summer when she spent countless hours exploring Dordogne.
 The player then takes control of Mimi as a child, and the wondrous world around her seems brighter than as an adult, portraying the nostalgia-filled memories of her summer with Grandma Nora.
 After unlocking key situations, she goes back to the present and continues her search.
 This is basically how each chapter unfolds.

 Dordogne, PlayStation 5, Review, Screenshot, GamesCreed

-As the days go by and young Mimi sets into Nora’s home and feels less uncomfortable, she finds a binder that serves as her journal and a way of recording everything around her.
+As the days go by and young Mimi settles into Nora’s home and feels less uncomfortable, she finds a binder that serves as her journal and a way of recording everything around her.
 As you move around the house and the countryside, there are stickers you can grab, words floating that you can pick for making poetry later on, recording sounds, and taking pictures with an old camera.
-At the end of each chapter, Mimi can preserve each moment with these creative tools at the player’s disposal, and each entry will be quite different for each person playing, depending on their creative output, enticing you to let your artistic side shine.

 The gameplay of Dordogne mainly serves as a narrative device to ease the player into the mental state of Mimi, both as a child and an adult.
-Certain mundane tasks such as pulling out weeds and planting flowers, giving the cat to eat, and getting ready for a new day are among a few of them.
+Certain mundane tasks, such as pulling out weeds and planting flowers, giving the cat to eat, and getting ready for a new da,y are among a few of them.
 Although this is not a point-and-click adventure, as there are light exploration elements, the main focus of Dordogne is certainly the story and its emotional weight, which slowly keeps raising the stakes as the summer memories come to a close.

 Dordogne, PlayStation 5, Review, Screenshot, GamesCreed

-Mimi’s summer adventure is stirred up by her meeting Renaud, a mischievous young kid that she first sees stealing in the farmer’s market.
+Mimi’s summer adventure is stirred up by her meeting Renaud, a mischievous young kid whom she first sees stealing in the farmer’s market.
 A heartwarming relationship blossoms as Mimi starts feeling more at home in Nora’s place and goes out on adventures with him.
 Renaud introduces her to a mythical creature called Coulobre and tells her that he is frantically searching for it.
 Their quest for the rest of the summer energizes Mimi as she looks forward to spending her days with her new friend.

 Before long, the story reveals that the inquisitive and adventurous mind of young Mimi was halted by a traumatic experience that could have been avoided.
 The fantastical imagination of a child, while it should be cherished and maintained for as long as possible, has to also be in a safe environment.
 As with all interactions in human nature, conflicts arise, and these key moments contribute to the main character’s heartbreaking loss of innocence.